Golden bamboo lemur: Conservation

-The golden bamboo lemur was discovered in 1986 by Dr. Patricia Wright, in what is now Ranomafana National Park.
+The golden bamboo lemur was discovered in 1986 by Dr. Patricia Wright and Bernhard Meier, in what is now Ranomafana National Park.
 The park was opened in 1991 to protect this endangered lemur, as well as several other lemur species and its flora and fauna.
 The population is declining, predominantly due to hunting and to ongoing habitat loss; with only about 1,000 individuals remaining.
 The principal loss of habitat is due to slash-and-burn agriculture or the harvesting of bamboo, for use as a building material as well as for carrying water and basket making.
 The species is classified as critically endangered by the International Union for Conservation of Nature (IUCN) and is listed on Appendix I of CITES, CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora, also known as the Washington Convention).